Schedule Now Pay Bill

 Overview

-As macular degeneration develops, clear, typical vision (left) becomes impaired by a general haziness.
-With advanced macular degeneration, a blind spot forms at the center of the visual field (right).
+As macular degeneration develops, clear, typical vision (left) becomes hazy.
+With advanced macular degeneration, a blind spot typically forms at the center of the visual field (right).

-Dry macular degeneration may start in one eye before developing in the other eye.
+Dry macular degeneration may start in one eye then develop in the other eye.
 It also may develop in both eyes at the same time.
 Over time, vision may worsen and affect the ability to do things, such as read, drive and recognize faces.
 But having dry macular degeneration doesn't mean you'll lose all your sight.
-Vision loss is typically central, and people retain their peripheral vision.
+Vision loss is typically central, and people retain their side vision.
 Some people have only mild central vision loss.
 In others, it can be more severe.

-Early detection and self-care measures may delay vision loss due to dry macular degeneration.
+Early detection and self-care measures may delay vision loss caused by dry macular degeneration.

 Symptoms